xiabee/Prometheus-Security-Test/docs/querying/api.md

 and `-Inf`, so sample values are transferred as quoted JSON strings rather than raw numbers.

-The keys `"histogram"` and `"histograms"` only show up if the experimental native histograms are present in the response.
-Their placeholder `<histogram>` is explained in detail in its own section below.
-Any one object will only have the `"value"`/`"values"` key or the `"histogram"`/`"histograms"` key, but not both.

 ### Range vectors

 Range vectors are returned as result type `matrix`.
 The corresponding